 Energy Storage is replenished the quickest by running the engine.
 Two 5 kW American Power HPI-185-EXT alternators provides up to 185 A at 28 V (each) to the House Bank.
-You should see at least 5-6 kW of power at a high idle of around 1,200 Engine RPM.
+You should see at least 5 kW of power at a high idle of around 1,300 Engine RPM.
 Output starts high and slowly diminishes as the alternators heat up.
 It takes 4 to 6 hours to fully charge a completely drained House Bank.
 The alternators have networked alternator regulators.
-40 minutes of battery charging at anchor will increase SOC around 10%.
+45 minutes of battery charging at anchor will increase SOC around 10%.
 Typically the engine should be used to recharge the batteries when they reach 45% SOC.
 The engine should be run roughly 30 minutes.
 It’s enough time for engine to reach operating temperature and bring SOC over 50%.

 The 185 HPI has 8 pole pairs.

-We plan on an average of 2 kWh (20 minutes) per day of energy production from the engine.
-Generally 3-4 hours of engine running per week is sufficient to keep charged.
+We plan on an average of 2 kWh (25 minutes) per day of energy production from the engine.
+Generally 3-4 hours of engine running (12-20 kWh) per week is sufficient to keep charged.
 1 liter of fuel makes 2.5-3 kWh.
 At $2/liter it’s $0.67-0.80 kWh plus another $1 per kWh in engine depreciation.

 We currently have 820 W of solar.
 Monitoring is available via the Victron GX console and online VRM Portal.
 The full array generates an average of 2.2 kWh in fall/winter and 3.5 kWh per day in summer.
 It would take 8-16 days to fully charge a depleted battery by solar with no loads applied to it.